 Research

-Unsteady Heat Transfer Measurement Using Infrared Thermography
+Turbulent Heat Transfer Measurements Using Infrared Thermography

 【 Outline 】

-(A part of this work was supported by JSPS KAKENHI Grant Number 22560214.)
+(A part of this work was supported by JSPS KAKENHI Grant Number 22560214 and 16K06142.)

 more